rustem-nasyrov/addresses-app/README.md

 # Address app
 An application with two pages: About, Map.
-Where is `about` page contains test task definition, and `map` page has a list of map markers and map component.
+Where is `about` page contains test task definition, and `map` page have a list of map markers and map component.

 ## Stack:
 - Vue v2.